 Do you have lower back pain?
 Or any type of back pain for that matter?
-Did you know you could be entitled to VA disability based on your service to our country?
+Did you know you could be entitled to VA disability for back pain based on your service to our country?

 Many veterans have had some sort of incident with there body while they served.
 Some people may have fallen, or others might have been more seriously wounded.
 Bottom line is we all worked our bodies to the bone while we trained to become soldiers, seaman, or airmen.

 In order to be successful with your VA disability claim, you have to know what the VA is looking for.
 First, you must prove to the VA rater that your back pain has a clear

 The way your back pain is measured is by your range of motion.
 In your C&P exam, this really means

 Again, we are NOT encouraging you to lie or exaggerate your symptoms.
 You are being rated for everything as soon as you walk into the room.
 This means that you do not need to push through the pain for the rater.
 For further qualifications, your Veteran Coach will coach you before you go into your C&P exam.